-The first thing you are going to want to do is link your Groundfloor account to your bank.
+The first thing you are going to want to do is link your GROUNDFLOOR account to your bank.
 Here is what the first step of this process looks like:

 Investing: Our Loans, Grades, Rates, Terms, and Payment Structures

-We directly originate all the loans that are offered for investment on Groundfloor.
-This means we take the initial application, order background and credit checks, order and reviewed appraisals from our approved providers and analyzed the borrower’s renovation plan to arrive at an assessment of the project’s likelihood for success.
+We directly originate all the loans that are offered for investment on GROUNDFLOOR.
+This means we take the initial application, order background and credit checks, order and review appraisals from our approved providers, and analyze the borrower’s renovation plan to arrive at an assessment of the project’s likelihood for success.
 When we’re satisfied, we pre-fund the loan with our own capital so work can get underway while we next clear the investment through a regulatory disclosure review process conducted by the U.S. Securities & Exchange Commission.

-Groundfloor loans are graded for risk and yield according to our SEC-approved proprietary grading algorithm, and are visually distinguished on our Available Investments page using a color and alphabetical hierarchy from A to G, and with corresponding color indicators that range from Green to Red.
+GROUNDFLOOR loans are graded for risk and yield according to our SEC-approved proprietary grading algorithm, and are visually distinguished on our Available Investments page using a color and alphabetical hierarchy from A to G, and with corresponding color indicators that range from Green to Red.
 Low risk, lower yield loans are graded A, B, and C while the high risk, higher yield loans are graded D thru G. Most loans offer yields from 7.5 to 14% and terms from 6 to 12 months.
 Check out the image below to see how the grading system is represented on the investments page.

 Throughout the term of a loan, our Asset Management team regularly reaches out to our borrowers to check on progress, process requests for draws against the loan balance, and, when necessary, push for resolution.
 During this time, the team provides regular updates to investors in each loan, so you will always know the status of your investment.

 Now, the thing we’ve all been waiting for: getting paid.
-One attribute that makes Groundfloor unique is our short holding period compared to other investments.
-Almost all Groundfloor loans have terms less than 12 months, which means you get your money back faster.
+One attribute that makes GROUNDFLOOR unique is our short holding period compared to other investments.
+Almost all GROUNDFLOOR loans have terms less than 12 months, which means you get your money back faster.
 Sometimes loans run into trouble -- either because a term of our loan agreement with the borrower has been violated (a “default”) or because extra time will be required to complete renovations and a sale or refinancing (a “workout” or “default past due” -- also known as a maturity default).
-You can see statistics on how often this can be expected in our recent analysis of loan performance on our blog and in our ongoing monthly regulatory filings (here’s a recent one).
+You can see statistics on how often this can be expected in regularly-performed analyses of loan performance on our blog and in our ongoing monthly regulatory filings.

 Repayment of principal occurs shortly after a borrower sells or refinances the underlying property he or she has rehabbed.
-Once Groundfloor has collected, we issue a repayment to our investors automatically.
-You will receive an email notification of repayment at which point you may reinvest in a new loan or withdraw your funds.
+Once GROUNDFLOOR has collected, we issue a repayment to our investors automatically.
+You will receive an email and/or text notification of repayment, at which point you may reinvest in a new loan or withdraw your funds.
 And, of course, you can always monitor your account status and performance on your Investor Dashboard.